UFAL-DSG/tgen/USAGE.md

 Installation
 ------------

-TGen is written in Python (version 3.6+).
+TGen is written in Python (version 3.6-3.7 are supported).
 You can install it simply by cloning this repository, then installing all Python dependencies using pip:

 ```
 git clone https://github.com/UFAL-DSG/tgen